shahriar-rahman/Selenium-Automated-Script-for-Cookie-Clicker/README.md

 ## Installation (using pip)
 In order to *install* selenium on the local machine, follow these steps:
-1. Open pip and type "
+1. Open pip and type:
 ```
 > pip install selenium
 ```
-3. Alternately, it can be downloaded from the primary distribution source [PyPI](https://pypi.org/project/selenium/#files), unarchive it, and run:
+2. Alternately, it can be downloaded from the primary distribution source [PyPI](https://pypi.org/project/selenium/#files), unarchive it, and run:
 ```
 > python setup.py install